AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/README.md

 ## Common Formats
 ### TSB
 It contains information about the texture.
 It is a 16 bit number that has the following information:
 Assuming we have 12299 as TSB number it can be seen in binary as:
 0011000000001011
 Starting from the left to right:
 First 7 bits can be discarded leaving:
-000001011
+>000001011

-00 => First 2 bits represents the TPF or Color Mode (00 4 bit,01 8 bit,10 15 bit).
+First 2 bits represents the TPF or Color Mode (00 4 bit,01 8 bit,10 15 bit):
+>00

-00 => Semi-Transparency rate.
+Next 2 bits represents the Semi-Transparency rate.
+> 00

-01011 => Last 5 bits represent the VRam page number (11 in this specific case).
+Finally last 5 bits represent the VRam page number (11 in this specific case).
+> 01011